MicrosoftDocs/appcenter-docs/docs/sdk/crashes/xamarin.md

 Also note that crash logs on iOS require Symbolication, check out the [App Center Diagnostics documentation](~/diagnostics/iOS-symbolication.md) that explains how to provide symbols for your app.

 > [!NOTE]
-> On Xamarin.iOS, the SDK will not save any crash log if you attached a debugger.
+> On Xamarin.iOS, the SDK won't save any crash log if you attached a debugger.
 Make sure the debugger isn't attached when you crash the iOS app.
 On Xamarin.Android, you can crash while having debugger attached but you need to continue execution after breaking into the unhandled exception.

 ## Generate a test crash